mlu/xmc4500/README.md

 startup.c					Reset handler
-/* Note revision AA and AB of the processor has a bug and the Infeneon startup_XMC4500.S must be used */ /* The latest boards I bought has revision AC of the processor */
+/* Note revision AA and AB of the processor has a bug and the Infeneon startup_XMC4500.S must be used */ /* The latest boards I bought has revision AC of the processor */ /* Update this is not an issue if both normal code and interrupts use main stack pointer MSP */

 System_XMC4500.c/h			Clock and lowlevel initialisation (Infenieon code from DAVE, I plan to rewrite them) syscalls.c					some function stubs to make the C library happy